The Torrey Pine

 Rooting for the Future

 Our work, both in the lab and in the field, increases our understanding of these awe-inspiring trees.
 It also can help inform the management decisions of the Torrey Pines State Natural Reserve staff, who support the trees.
-We all want to ensure that this botanical icon is around to impress future generations of visitors to the sandstone bluffs.
+We all want to ensure that this botanical icon is around to benefit future generations.